Gad (deity): Israelite connection

+Cult

-How widespread the cult of Gad, the deity, was in Canaanite times may be inferred from the names Baalgad, a city at the foot of Mount Hermon, and Migdal-gad, in the territory of Judah.
+The extent to which the cult of Gad, the deity, was widespread in Canaanite times can be inferred from the names Baal-gad, a city located at the foot of Mount Hermon, and Migdal-gad, in the territory of Judah.
 Compare also the proper names Gaddi and Gaddiel in the tribes of Manasseh and Zebulun (Numbers 13:10, 11).
 At the same time it must not be supposed that Gad was always regarded as an independent deity.
-The name was doubtless originally an appellative, meaning the power that allots.
-Hence any of the greater gods supposed to favour men might be thought of as the giver of good fortune and be worshiped under that title; it is possible that Jupiter, the planet, may have been the Gad thus honoured - among the Arabs the planet Jupiter was called the greater Fortune (Venus was styled the lesser Fortune).
+The name was doubtless originally an appellative, meaning "the power that allots".
+Hence any of the greater gods supposed to favor men might be thought of as the giver of good fortune and be worshiped under that title.
+It is possible that Jupiter, the classical planet, may have been the Gad thus honoured; among the Arabs, Jupiter was called "the greater Fortune", while Venus was styled "the lesser Fortune".

 Gad is the patron of a locality, a mountain (Kodashim, tractate Hullin 40a), of an idol (Genesis Rabbah, lxiv), a house, or the world (Genesis Rabbah, lxxi.).
 Hence "luck" may also be bad (Ecclesiastes Rabbah, vii.
 26).
 A couch or bed for this god of fortune is referred to in the Mishnaic tractate Nedarim 56a).